The <LINK> tag shows the relationship of the current

 REV="bookmarks"

 Provides a means to orient a visitor within the site.
-Several bookmarks may be placed within the same document.
+Several bookmarks may be placed

 REV="chapter"